Exploring Sagrada Família in Barcelona

 Gaudí’s Architectural Genius

-- The Nativity Facade – Celebrates the birth of Christ with intricate sculptures and vibrant details.
+• Nativity Facade – Celebrates Christ’s birth with detailed sculptures and joyful imagery.

-- The Passion Facade – Depicts Christ’s suffering with angular, dramatic designs.
+• Passion Facade – Depicts Christ’s suffering through stark, angular designs.

-- The Glory Facade – Represents the path to salvation and is still under construction.
+• Glory Facade – Represents the path to salvation and continues to evolve as construction progresses.

 Modern Efforts to Complete the Basilica